 Down notes that while there are “plenty of realistic measures” that can be introduced to manage “queuing, entry, egress, pinch points, access to facilities and crowd flow”, festivals will need the Government’s help as well as rapid testing and vaccination to be able to operate at 100 percent.

 Mass testing at festival gates, of course, has taken up a lot of column inches over the last few months.
-Both Festival Republic’s Melvin Benn and Glastonbury’s Michael Eavis have suggested they could operate testing schemes that require anyone wanting to step through their gates to test negative on arrival.
-Greg Parmley, chair of the LIVE organisation – which features the Association Of Independent Festivals (AIF) and Association Of Festival Organisers (AFO) under its umbrella – says that tactic will be “very, very important” next year.
+Festival Republic’s Melvin Benn has suggested they could operate testing schemes that require anyone wanting to step through their gates to test negative on arrival.
+Greg Parmley, chair of the LIVE organisation – which features the Association Of Independent Festivals (AIF) and Association Of Festival Organisers (AFO) under its umbrella – says that tactic will be “very, very important” this year.